hazmi-badrunsham/2x2-rubic-cube-app/README.md

+- Hazmi Bin Badrunsham, 2216595

-# 🧊 2x2 Rubik's Cube Simulator
+# Assignment 3: 2x2 Rubik's Cube Simulator

 A simple Flutter app that simulates a **2x2 Rubik’s Cube**.
 Users can rotate the top and bottom faces and observe the color changes on each face in real-time.